Justin is an avid true crime fan, wrongful convictions advocate, and voracious reader.

 Sexism, Racism, and Materialism

 The prosecution successfully appealed to the conservative jurors' subconscious prejudices by usage of the above-mentioned emotional trifecta.
 The message was clear: we don't like Darlie Routier, and you shouldn't, either.
 What kind of mother has bleached blonde hair and $5,000 breast implants?
 What kind of mother wears such revealing clothing, all that flashy jewelry, and a ring on each finger?
-In all fairness, the birth of three children did take it's toll on Darlie's breasts, and after she had Damon, the muscle tone was almost gone and they sagged practically to her knees.
+In all fairness, the birth of three children along with nursing did take it's toll on Darlie's breasts, and after she had Damon, the muscle tone was gone, causing unsightly sagging.
 The implants were a gift from Darin and, true to the style of a Texan male, bigger was better.
 It was the same with the blonde hair and Daisy Duke outfits and flashy jewelry.
 Darin was proud of his attractive young wife, and he succeeded in turning her into his version of the perfect woman.
 They were young—Darin was 28 and Darlie was 26—and they were enjoying the money they were making.
 They were doing what every other young married couple does: raising a family and living the American dream.

 Devon and Damon's favorite song was "Gangsta's Paradise," a 1995 hip hop smash hit by rapper Coolio.
 In honor of the boys, the family chose this as one of the songs to be played at their funeral.
 Greg Davis was almost theatrically aghast by this choice of music and wasted no time including the all-white jury in his outrage.
 Inappropriate, he thundered.
 A song about violence and death at the funeral of two slain little boys?
 What's wrong with this woman?